-In OpKey, a Test Case is a collection of test steps and a test step contains either a Keyword, a Control Flow Construct, Function Library file or Service Repository file.
-A Keyword can take either no input or can take object, data, or both as inputs.
-Each test step also returns an output which can be used as input for the other step.
-Follow any one of the following steps to create a new Test Case file.
+Test Case is a collection of test steps that contain a Keyword, a Control Flow Construct, or a Function Library.
+Further, a Keyword can take either no input or can take an object, data, or both as inputs.
+Each test step also returns an output which can be used as input for other test steps as well.
+The test Case module is integrated with a recording feature which helps while recording actions performed on a web application and create a complete test case easily and quickly.

 Working with Test Case

-You will be navigated to the screen having as shown.
+You will be navigated to the screen has as shown.

 You can mark the “Don’t show me again” checkbox as checked if you do not wish to view this notification again.